pointless-lang/pointless/site/pages/language/numbers/index.md

 ## Operators

-Mathematical operations use the following symbols.
+Mathematical operations use the following operators.

 ```ptls
 -8 -- Negation